EGPostema/DrawerDissect/README.md

 ### Tuning LLM Prompts

-We use the large language model, Claude, to transcribe text from images.
+We use a large language model, Claude Sonnet 3.5, to transcribe text from images.
 The prompts fed to Claude can be edited in `config.yaml`:

 ```yaml
 prompts: